FOREX-Yen soars to 4-month high after surprise BOJ policy tweak

 The index had been moving towards the top of that range before the BOJ announcement as investors continued to assess the Federal Reserve's message of higher interest rates for longer.

-The yen's gains were broad, with the euro tumbling as much as 3.3% to the lowest since late September at 140.17 yen EURJPY=EBS and sterling also sliding some 3.4% to the lowest since Oct.
+The yen's gains were broad, with the euro tumbling as much as 3.5% to the lowest since late September at 140.17 yen EURJPY=EBS and sterling also sliding as much as 3.7% to the lowest since Oct.
 12 at 160.34 yen.

 At the post-announcement media briefing, Kuroda sought to emphasize that the change was "not an interest rate hike," but to improve bond market function.
 He reiterated it was too early to discuss an exit from stimulus.